tangentsoft/pidp8i/cc8/README.md

 To try it out:

-Boot OS/8 from the RK05 image as above, preferably on your PiDP-8/I;
+Boot OS/8 from the included RK05 image with:

+     $ bin/pidp8i-sim boot/cc8.script

+Note that this is a different version of OS/8 than the one currently distributed in the IF=0, IF=3, and IF=7 positions in the PiDP-8/I boot scheme.
+It is version V3Q (up from V3D) and it is configured to smash lowercase input to uppercase only in the OS/8 command processor.
+Lowercase input in the text editor will be saved as lowercase.

-this app really flashes the lights!
-Check the bootscript in `7.script` to enable lower case in Simh.
-Then, you can enter a C programme in lower case via the editor.
+With this special CC8 OS/8 environment running, you can enter a C programme in lower case via the editor.

-First, copy an example to `CC.CC`:
+Before getting into the text editor, try building a copy of one of the example programs:

     .COPY CC.CC<PS.CC